ifremer-bioinformatics/orson/README.md

 To use ORSON, all tools are automatically installed via pre-built singularity images available at [SeBiMER ftp](ftp://ftp.ifremer.fr/ifremer/dataref/bioinfo/sebimer/tools/ORSON/); these images are built from recipes available [here](/containers).

-Databases are also automatically download according to user's choice.
+Databases are also automatically download according to user's choice (default: Enzyme, UniProt SwissProt).
 See the [Installing annotated sequence banks](/docs/usage.md#installing-annotated-sequence-banks) section of the usage documentation.

 However, you must have local access to the BUSCO lineage databases.
 To download them, please refer to the tool's documentation to [download the lineage databases](https://busco.ezlab.org/busco_userguide.html#download-and-automated-update)